jbuchermn/newm/doc/tips_and_tricks.md

 $ open-wl brave
 ```

-personally I like to add other additional banners to enhance the experience.
+personally I like to add other additional flags to enhance the experience.
 Below is my script:

 ``` bash